open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 ## Open Questions

-During the review of this document, several questions were raised, and some have not yet reached consensus.
-It has been deemed more valuable to postpone addressing these open questions to future OTEPs.
-Their resolution is not critical at this point and will likely become clearer as these future OTEPs are defined and implemented.
+During the review of this document, several questions were raised, and some remain unresolved.
+We've decided to postpone the answers to these open questions to future OTEPs.
+This approach seems more practical as the resolution of these questions is not critical at this stage and will likely become clearer as we define and implement future OTEPs.

 ### Should we use a single Telemetry Schema or the combination of Component and Resolved Telemetry Schema?

+The debate between adopting a single Telemetry Schema or separate Component and Resolved Telemetry Schemas remains unresolved.

+Advocates of a single-schema approach see it as a simplification in terms of schema definition, implementation, and even cognitive overhead.
+They suggest using the same schema but disallowing any external references for schemas intended for publication and reuse by third parties.
+The schema resolution process would then remove these references.

+Proponents of a two-schema approach believe that each format is intended for different users and use cases (app/lib developers vs telemetry tool developers), and therefore, having two distinct structures and formats would make it easier to optimize each for its specific use case (in multiple dimensions).
+The first group, app and lib developers, is much larger than the second and would not need to understand the details of the second format.

 ### What should be the schema(s) be named?

+The naming of the schema(s) was also discussed but without consensus.
+The current proposals are as follows:

+- Single schema approach: Retain the existing Telemetry Schema name, supporting different formats depending on the use case (e.g., YAML for app and lib developers, JSON + JSON schema for publication and tool consumption).
+- Two schemas approach:
+  - Component Telemetry Schema alternative names: Telemetry Schema, Weaver Schema.
+  - Resolved Telemetry Schema alternative names: Compiled Telemetry Schema, Published Telemetry Schema, Weaver Schema.

 ### What distribution mechanism should be used for retrieving dependency schemas?

 Currently, two main methods are being considered:

 1) Establishing a public, centralized repository for resolved schemas, where library authors can register their resolved telemetry schemas as part of their build process.
 2) Embedding the Resolved Telemetry Schema directly within the library artifact (such as binary libraries, jar files, crates, Go modules, etc.), ensuring automatic collection during the application's build process.

 At present, the second option is preferred as it is fully decentralized and eliminates the need for a global schema registry.
 A specific OTEP will be